-Making an effort to end heroin addiction is a courageous move.
-But it’s not something you should do on your own.
+Making an effort to end heroin addiction is a courageous move, but it is not something you should do on your own.
 Relying on medical professionals and addiction experts will ensure that the recovery process is more successful and bearable.
-If you or a loved one is struggling with heroin addiction, a heroin addiction treatment program can help in their battle for sobriety.
-Here at Georgia Addiction Treatment Center, our substance abuse treatment programs provide the resources you need to heal and recover.
+If you or a loved one is struggling with heroin use disorder, a heroin addiction treatment program can help in the battle for sobriety.
+At Georgia Addiction Treatment Center, our substance abuse treatment programs provide the resources you need to heal and recover.

 What Is Heroin?

 Heroin is an addictive and illicit drug that has become one of the most commonly abused substances in the world.
 Those who suffer from heroin addiction get a surge of pleasurable sensations from their use.
 This happens due to the release of dopamine neurotransmitters in the brain.
 If a person takes heroin repeatedly, the brain can no longer produce dopamine like it used to.
 Because of this, individuals are driven to take higher doses to achieve the same intense feelings they experienced before.

-Anyone is at risk of developing a heroin addiction.
-But some of the risk factors that can increase the likelihood of becoming addicted to heroin include:
+Anyone is at risk of developing the early stages of a heroin addiction.
+Some of the risk factors that can increase the likelihood of becoming addicted to heroin include:

 - Heavy tobacco use